Building a Kickass Growth Team: Everything You Need To Succeed

 These individuals will form the core of your growth team, regardless of which structure you choose.

-Even in large organizations, start with just one growth team rather than a full reorganization.
-This approach allows you to build momentum, demonstrate value, and refine your process before scaling.
+Even in large organizations, Tidemand suggests starting with just one growth team rather than a full reorganization.

-1. Impact potential: Where can you drive meaningful results quickly?
+1. Impact potential: Where can you generate meaningful results fast?

-3. Measurement: Where can you clearly attribute results to your efforts?
+3. Measurement: Where can you confidently attribute results?

-Typically, a single part of the funnel (acquisition, activation, or retention) or a specific customer segment makes a good starting point.
-Avoid trying to tackle the entire customer journey at once.
+Target a single funnel stage (acquisition, activation, or retention) or a key customer segment rather than the entire customer journey.

 • Establish baseline metrics before you start